Lissy93/my-website/README.md

 **About**<br>
 A self-hosted developer homepage, to showcase your projects, posts, coding stats, and more.<br>
-Includes contact form, and dynamic social tiles (GitHub, Twitter, Mastodon, StackOverflow, LinkedIn, etc).<br>
-Fetches up-to-date data from existing sources (GitHub, RSS, Dev.to etc), so no backend management.<br>
+Data is fetched from external sources (GitHub, RSS, social platforms...), so no need for a CMS.<br>
-Single configuration file for swift updates to content, themes, languages, data sources.<br>
 Crafted with SvelteKit + TypeScript- prioritising SEO, performance, accessibility, and compatibility.<br>

 **Contents**